My Insights on the Common Succession Planning Issue of ‘The Heir and Spare’

 Avoiding Sibling Rivalry in Succession Plans

-The idea of succession planning is not new, but recent attention has been placed on the subject, particularly in family businesses.
-Sibling rivalry, gender bias, and birth order predetermining the heir, are some of the issues that are bound to arise in such planning.
+The idea of succession planning is not new.
+Recent attention has been placed on the subject, particularly in family businesses.
+Issues like sibling rivalry, gender bias, and birth order predetermining the heir rise in such planning.
 Sibling rivalry is natural, particularly in families involved in business together.

 However, proper preparation and planning, communication, and healthy and strong relationships between family members, can help minimize these emotions.

 In some cases, parents may predetermine the heir, which can lead to conflicts and resentment.
-I advise parents to sit down with both siblings individually and together to explain the why and how of the decision.
+I advise parents to sit down with both siblings individually.
+Together explaining the why and how of the decision.
 The aim should be on encouraging both siblings to work together and collaborate as much as possible without feeling less or more than the other.
 I also recommend that parents seek guidance on how to conduct these conversations because most are not skilled in delivering them well.

 Gender Bias in Succession Planning